 He has experience in running a small business and has also served in a voluntary capacity within the Pukapuka and Cook Islands Community in Sydney for many years.

 Max Dixon is an admitted solicitor with experience working in a range of community legal centres, Tenants’ Advice and Advocacy Services and on the board of a community transport provider.
 Max is passionate about the application of the law to benefit the most disadvantaged and vulnerable members of the community and is committed to the principles of social justice.
 Max utilises his skills and qualifications to support Organisations which advance these principles and is keen to contribute on the Board of the 4cs to see the Organisation further entrenched as a community hub.

 Max brings a unique youth perspective to the Board, has experience both working as a volunteer and supervising volunteer teams, and is a resident of the Inner West.

 Bachelor of Social Studies (Sydney Uni 1981) Master of Management in Community Management (MM UTS 2010)

 Liz is a Social Worker with 35 years experience, largely in Community based Organisations, as a community development practitioner and Service Manager.
-Liz has been employed in a management role at Canterbury City Community Centre for over fifteen years and has been responsible for overseeing the work of a dynamic team which has developed a range of programs and services at the Centre.
+Liz has been employed in a management role at Canterbury City Community Centre for just on 20 years and has been responsible for overseeing the work of a dynamic team which has developed a range of programs and services at the Centre.
 Liz is passionate about the role that community based organisations have in engaging communities to find solutions to local problems and the value that these Organisations have in delivering Programs and Services.